 Helsinki has a simple and extremely efficient public transport system, rated one of the best in Europe, making it easy to hop onto trams, buses, the metro or a ferry with a single ticket purchased from the driver, ticket machines or even by SMS on a mobile phone.
-Special tourist tickets are available for visitors allowing for one, three or five days unlimited use of the public transport system.
+Special tourist tickets are available for visitors allowing for one, three or five days' unlimited use of the public transport system.
 There are also plenty of taxis available to be hailed, ordered by telephone or boarded at one of the many taxi ranks.
 A car in the easily navigable city of Helsinki poses no problems and it is easy to drive yourself around should you so desire.
 There are several car hire agencies available.
-When the weather is good, why ride when you can walk?
-The city is so compact and pleasant that getting around on foot is an attractive option.
+The city is compact and pleasant so that getting around on foot is an attractive option.
 Many of the most popular attractions are clumped together and can be easily navigated on foot.
 There are also many lovely parks to walk through.
 Alternatively, in summer make use of the hundreds of kilometres of bike trails by picking up a bicycle for a small coin deposit at one of the bike racks dotted around the city centre.

 GMT +2 (GMT +3 between last Sunday in March and last Sunday in October).

 Electrical current is 230 volts, 50Hz.
 Standard European two-pin plugs are in use.

 The official currency of Finland is the Euro (EUR), which is divided into 100 cents.
 Banks, ATMs and bureaux de change are available in all cities and airports; banks are closed on weekends.
 American Express, Diner's Club, Eurocard, Access, MasterCard and Visa are accepted in hotels, restaurants and larger shops.
 ATMs are the easiest and most economical way to get cash.